crimsonkeysociety/tour_management/README.md

 ###Adding a Member
 1. To add a member, click the "Members" button in the navbar, and then select "New Member" from the dropdown.
-> Adding new members should typically be done only by the secretary in the Spring after Comp.
+> **Note:** Adding new members should typically be done only by the secretary in the Spring after Comp.

 <a name="shifts"></a>
 #Shifts